-Personalization has come a long way since the days when embedding names in email subject lines seemed like the cutting edge of technology.
+Personalization has come a long way.
+Remember when embedding names in email subject lines seemed like the cutting edge of technology?

 According to research by G2, almost 9 in 10 buyers now expect salespeople to personalize their experience.
-This demand for more custom touchpoints has dramatically evolved personalization over the last few years as technological innovation has raced to catch up with changing buyer behavior.
+Consequently, this demand for more custom touchpoints has resulted in a dramatic evolution of personalization in recent years as technological innovation has raced to catch up with changing buyer behavior.

-With these developments in mind, we need to rethink the role personalization plays in our buyer journeys and push the boundaries of what we consider the limits of a personalized sales experience.
+With these developments in mind, we need to rethink the role personalization plays in our buyer journeys.
+We need to push the boundaries of what we consider the limits of a personalized sales experience.

 The term “personalization” has been used very liberally in the marketing and sales spheres.
 Let’s break down what this buzzword actually means.

 Salesforce defines personalization as “the act of tailoring an experience or communication based on information a company has learned about an individual”.